Snowflake-Labs/sfquickstarts/site/sfguides/src/cross_cloud_business_continuity/cross_cloud_business_continuity.md

 - sales_analyst role should be able to see data for market segments 'automobile' and 'machinery'.
 - sales_admin role should be able to see data for market segments 'automobile', 'machinery', 'building' and 'household'.
-- product_manager role should be able to see data across ALL market segments.
+- product_manager role should be able to see data for ALL market segments.
 - All other roles should not be able to see data for ANY market segment.

 Below query when run with the sysadmin role should return 0 records, but when run with the product_manager role it should return proper results.
 Run the query once with each role - sysadmin and product_manager.
 Switch roles in your worksheet with the "use role <role_name>" command.